 This may not only benefit people with disabilities and language learners, but enhance learning opportunities for everyone.

-Bill Stark of the Described and Captioned Media Program describes many ways that audio description might help all students, from increasing attention to detail to developing descriptive writing skills.
+In an article for the Described and Captioned Media Program, Bill Stark describes ways that audio description can help all students, from increasing attention to detail to developing their ability to use language to express themselves.

 I see audio description as another way to help create content and experiences that go beyond language learning to helping people gain other knowledge and skills and be entertained, while language learning happens anyway as a result.